M-WEBKEY web page keyer

 Output timing can be fully adjusted with respect to the reference using three time-based controls: 0 - 42ms adjustable in 0.1ms steps, 0 - 100us adjustable in 1us steps and 0 - 1us adjustable in 5ns steps.
 Sub frame timing alignment to chosen reference is global to all outputs

-Ten frames of flow output video delay (adjustable in one frame steps) allows compensation for any big system delays.
-This delay can be configured individually for each SDI output or IP output flow
+Ten frames of output video delay (adjustable in one frame steps) allows compensation for any big system delays.
+This delay can be configured individually for each SDI or IP output

-All ancillary data (including audio) is passed from SDI or ST 2022 input to SDI or ST 2022 output.
+All ancillary data (including audio and locked Dolby E) is passed from SDI or ST 2022 input to SDI or ST 2022 output.
 When ST 2110 input or output is selected, all ancillary data is discarded

 LED INDICATION OF: